Review: Flexopower Atacama 79W

-Our ThoughtsLike our old 60-watt panel, the Atacama 79W utilizes amorphous silicon (a-Si) construction, also known as thin film silicon, as opposed to the crystalline silicon (c-Si) found in rigid solar panels like the GoalZero Boulder line.
+Our ThoughtsLike our old 60-watt panel, the Atacama 79W utilizes amorphous silicon (a-Si) construction, also known as thin-film silicon, as opposed to the crystalline silicon (c-Si) found in rigid solar panels like the GoalZero Boulder line.
 Although c-Si panels are less expensive to make, they tend to produce 10-15% less electricity when compared to a-Si panels.
 This increase in efficiency means you can reposition your a-Si panels less often when trying to track the sun.

 Flexopower is able to generate more electricity out of a smaller footprint by increasing the number of targeted a-Si layers.
 Where the Atacama 79W can produce electricity from the red, green, and blue light spectrums, typical a-Si panels only produce in the red and green.
-This directly corelates to the panel's ability to generate (approximately) 30% more electricity over in a smaller footprint than our old 60-watt panel.
+This directly correlates to the panel's ability to generate (approximately) 30% more electricity over in a smaller footprint than our old 60-watt panel.

-Included in the kit was a Phocos CA battery controller, which we installed in the rear cargo area, adjacent to our 12-volt Dometic CFX-65DZ fridge.
+Dometic CFX-65DZ fridge.
 The great thing about this controller is that it prioritizes the demand from the fridge and sends excess power to the battery.
 This reduces electrical system loss and improves the overall charging efficiency.
 New (2017) kits are including an updated Phocos controller that is reported to have a remote display!

 We have been using the Atacama 79W solar panel kit for nearly a year now and I must say it has worked beautifully.
-We are increasingly pleased with the performance and durability.
+We are increasingly pleased with performance and durability.
 The panel has been dropped, jumped on, and (accidentally) run over without any issue.
 I would, without hesitation, recommend the Flexopower Atacama 79W for anyone looking for a reliable solar panel for their backcountry adventures.
-Ours stays in the back of our 4Runner and is deployed everytime we are parked for a few days and need to run our fridge.
+Ours stays in the back of our 4Runner and is deployed every time we are parked for a few days and need to run our fridge.

 Disclosure of Material Connection: I was given the equipment used in this review in consideration for review publication.